 What are we doing now?

-The city of Phoenix is strongly committed to reducing air pollution and protecting public health.
-The city implements a wide range of air quality programs to reduce ozone and dust (particulate) pollution.
+The City of Phoenix is strongly committed to reducing air pollution and protecting public health.
+The city implements a wide range of air quality programs to reduce ozone and particulate pollution (dust and smoke).

-The city's aggressive dust control program includes asphalt treatments for roads, shoulders, alleys and city-owned parking lots.
+The city's dust control program includes asphalt treatments for roads, shoulders, alleys and city-owned parking lots.
 Trespass prevention and dust controls for undeveloped parks and other vacant land reduce dust emissions.
-In addition, more than 500 staff are trained each year in dust control methods for city operations to meet stringent rules adopted by the Maricopa County Air Quality Department.
+In addition, more than 200 city staff are trained each year in dust control methods for city operations to meet stringent rules adopted by the Maricopa County Air Quality Department.